Al-Lubban ash-Sharqiya: Khan al-Lubban

 Between al-Lubban ash-Sharqiya and Sinjil is the Khan al-Lubban caravansary.
 The exact date of its construction is not clear, although its architectural style indicates it was built during the Mamluk or early Ottoman eras.
 Large parts of its western and northern sides were restored and reconstructed in the later Ottoman period as indicated by the size and style of the stones.
 Factors behind its construction include its important location as a crossroads between central Palestine's major towns and the close proximity of a freshwater well.

 In the spring of 1697, Henry Maundrell stayed at the Khan first on the way south to Jerusalem, and then on the way back.
 Maundrell was also the first person to identify the place as "Lebonah" (Judges 21:19).

 In 1838 Edward Robinson found the Khan "in ruins", but noted near it a "fine fountain of running water", the same was found by de Saulcy in 1850.

 In 1882, the Khan was also described as "ruined", but with a fine spring beneath it.

 During the British Mandate period, the authorities took advantage of its strategic position and used Khan al-Lubban as a police station.
 The Jordanians continued to use the complex for the same purpose following the 1948 Arab-Israeli War.
 Presently, the site is open to the public and recent work has been carried out to accommodate more visitors.

 Because of its proximity to the larger caravansary towns of Nablus and al-Bireh, Khan al-Lubban only consists of a single story, unlike most caravansaries which have two or more.
 The layout of Khan al-Lubban is square-shaped, with each side measuring roughly 23 meters in length.
 Most of the original building remains intact, with the entrance way bordered by stables on both sides and leading into a courtyard.
 The eastern and western rooms served administrative functions while the northern rooms served as visitor lodging.

+Demography

+Some residents of Lubban have their origins in al-Walaja.